Penn State Harrisburg: Campus

+Penn State Harrisburg's campus is located along the Susquehanna River near Middletown, Pennsylvania.
+Two other Penn State campuses, the Penn State University College of Medicine (which is affiliated with the nearby Penn State Milton S. Hershey Medical Center) and Penn State Dickinson Law are located in the surrounding region.

+The area that the campus now occupies was originally used for farming, before serving as Olmsted Air Force Base.
+It was purchased by Penn State University at the time of the college's founding.

 Library

-As a medium-sized academic library with 275,000 volumes, over 1 million pieces of microfilm, 1,430 journal subscriptions, and 300 databases, the Penn State Harrisburg Library was planned from the outset as a "hybrid" print/electronic library that would easily accommodate new technologies without sacrificing the personal warmth of the traditional library.
+As a medium-sized academic library with 275,000 volumes, over 1 million pieces of microfilm, 1,430 journal subscriptions, and 300 databases, the Madlyn L. Hanes Library was planned from the outset as a "hybrid" print/electronic library that could accommodate new technologies without sacrificing the personal warmth of the traditional library.
 The library is a 115000 sqft modern facility and officially opened on January 10, 2000, for the start of spring semester.
+In 2022, the library was named in honor of former Penn State Harrisburg Chancellor Madlyn L. Hanes.